 State law requires periodic fire drills.
 At the sounding of the fire alarm system, each student should leave his room and walk, single file, to the designated place as outlined by the plan for that room.
 All doors and windows should be closed.
-Quiet must prevail during the entire procedure.
+Students are to remain quiet during the entire procedure.
 Students are to stay together in their particular area outside with the teacher.
 Roll call will be taken, and a report sent to the Administration.
 Students are to remain in the group with their teacher.